 Written by Brianne Alvis

-The ELP is just one of the many leadership development opportunities available to GS11-13 civilian employees.
-For more information on the Coast Guard ELP, visit the Office of Leadership website.
+For more information on the Coast Guard Aspiring Leaders Program, visit the Office of Leadership website.